mbuboltz1024/ArnePilot/README.md

 | RAM       |                               | Adaptive Cruise   | Stock            | 0mph               | 39mph        |

 You MUST enable Community Features on the device for MoparPilot to work.
-Community Maintained Cars and Features are not verified by comma to meet our [safety model](SAFETY.md).
-Be extra cautious using them.
-They are only available after enabling the toggle in `Settings->Developer->Enable Community Features`.
+Mopar vehicles are only available after enabling the toggle in `Settings->Developer->Enable Community Features`.

-To promote a car from community maintained, it must meet a few requirements.
-We must own one from the brand, we must sell the harness for it, has full ISO26262 in both panda and moparpilot, there must be a path forward for longitudinal control, it must have AEB still enabled, and it must support fingerprinting 2.0
+In order promote Mopar vehicles from community maintained, it must meet a few requirements.
+Comma AI must own one from the brand, they must sell the harness for it, has full ISO26262 in both panda and openpilot, there must be a path forward for longitudinal control, it must have AEB still enabled, and it must support fingerprinting 2.0

 Installation Instructions
 ------